-Early morning on day three, I guide the birders for an extensive tour of the Mount Harriet National Park.
+Early morning on day three, I guide the birders on an extensive tour of the Mount Harriet National Park.
 The Sunrise and the songs of birds welcome them to this hub of endemic species like Andaman Cuckoo-Dove, Andaman Wood Pigeon, Andaman Crake, Andaman Serpent Eagle, Andaman Coucal, Andaman Woodpecker, Andaman Cuckooshrike, Andaman Bulbul, Andaman Shama, Andaman Drongo, Andaman Treepie, Andamans and of course the rare White-headed Starling Andaman Flowerpecker.
-And even if you do not spot all the endemics, still this regions which offers more than 200 species of winged beauties, will throw open its landscape for watching Fulvous-breasted Woodpecker, Dollarbird, Collared Kingfisher, Brown Coucal, Alexandrine Parakeet, Red-breasted Parakeet, Red-breasted Parakeet, Pintail Snipe, White-bellied Sea Eagle, etc. And not just this, towards the evening I take the birders for spotting the Andaman Scops Owl, Andaman Hawk-Owl and the Andaman Nightjar.
+And even if you do not spot all the endemics, still this region which offers more than 200 species of winged beauties, will throw open its landscape for watching Fulvous-breasted Woodpecker, Dollarbird, Collared Kingfisher, Brown Coucal, Alexandrine Parakeet, Red-breasted Parakeet, Red-breasted Parakeet, Pintail Snipe, White-bellied Sea Eagle, etc. And not just this, towards the evening I take the birders for spotting the Andaman Scops Owl, Andaman Hawk-Owl, and the Andaman Nightjar.

 Day four is planned in two parts.
-First one is about birding at the Sippighat, located to the South of Port Blair.
+The first one is about birding at the Sippighat, located to the South of Port Blair.
 And in the second half of the day I guide the birders to Chidiya Tapu or the Bird Island.
-So let me detail the first half of the day which is visit the Sippighat – a marshy wetland and good for sightings of water birds & waders.
-Here birders enjoy the glimpses of Sunda Teal, Fulvous-breasted Woodpecker, Chestnut-headed Bee-eater, Brown Coucal, Red-breasted Parakeet, Blue-eared Kingfisher, Stork-billed Kingfisher, Collared Kingfisher, White-throated Kingfisher, Black-naped Tern, White-bellied Sea Eagle, Black-naped Oriole, Andaman Drongo, Orange-headed Thrush, Olive backed Sunbird, Black-naped Tern, White-bellied Sea Eagle, Black-naped Oriole, Andaman Drongo, Orange-headed Thrush, Olive backed Sunbird.
-By the time this tour of Sippighat is over, it is late morning and we enjoy an early lunch before heading to the Chidiya Tapu meaning the Bird Island – the primary locations of Birding at the Andamans.
+So let me detail the first half of the day which is to visit the Sippighat – a marshy wetland and good for sightings of water birds & waders.
+Here birders enjoy the glimpses of Sunda Teal, Fulvous-breasted Woodpecker, Chestnut-headed Bee-eater, Brown Coucal, Red-breasted Parakeet, Blue-eared Kingfisher, Stork-billed Kingfisher, Collared Kingfisher, White-throated Kingfisher, Black-naped Tern, White-bellied Sea Eagle, Black-naped Oriole, Andaman Drongo, Orange-headed Thrush, Olive-backed Sunbird, Black-naped Tern, White-bellied Sea Eagle, Black-naped Oriole, Andaman Drongo, Orange-headed Thrush, Olive-backed Sunbird.
+By the time this tour of Sippighat is over, it is late morning and we enjoy an early lunch before heading to the Chidiya Tapu meaning the Bird Island – the primary location of Birding at the Andamans.
 Chidiya Tapu is a patch of moist evergreen forest located to the South of Port Blair.
 The birding track starts actually starts 4 km before Chidiya Tapu and 2 km along the seashore forest.
 We do little birding on this route and retire early on this day.
 This place is also famous for local Andaman cuisine which our chefs prepare with much love for our guests.
 While some exchange notes, others can be seen taking a dip in the sea.
-I smile seeing them enjoy, relax and we all retire early that night since the day was hectic.
+I smile seeing them enjoy it, relax and we all retire early that night since the day was hectic.

-Day 6 is about transferring the birders to Port Blair for a connecting flight for via Chennai.
-From Bengaluru, the birders are taken to Mysuru via an 80km drive, but the birding starts straight away as soon as we arrive by noon at Bengaluru.
+Day 6 is about transferring the birders to Port Blair for a connecting flight via Chennai.
+From Bengaluru, the birders are taken to Mysuru via an 80km drive, but the birding starts straight away as soon as we arrive by noon Bengaluru.
 How?
 Well, I drive them to an area good for vultures and then on to Ranganatha Bird Sanctuary.
 Birdwatching at this very compact yet fabulous bird sanctuary is not to be missed.
-We take a boat trip on the Cauvery River for very close-up views of the breeding stork and egret colony!
+We take a boat trip on the Cauvery River for very close-up views of the breeding stock and egret colony!
 I still carry vivid memories of Shumon Rafael Dara from Italy and Amantha Christie from New York, who almost toppled the boat as they jumped with joy at this sight!
-We enjoy the Sunset by the river and drivers take us to our hotel in Mysuru where we arrive to the aroma of a very typical Mysuru dinner.
+We enjoy the Sunset by the river and drivers take us to our hotel in Mysuru where we arrive at the aroma of a very typical Mysuru dinner.
 It is time to call it a day.

 On day seven, I have to take the birders on a birding drive to the world-famous Mudumalai National Park.
 We will be spending two nights amid enthralling nature.
 Situated in the Nilgiris of Tamil Nadu, this reserve forest is home to a varied form of flora and fauna.
 It has over 350 species of birds belonging to 48 families – both indigenous and migratory.
-Day seven and day eight are spent sighting and spotting the national bird Peacock, Grey Jungle Fowl, Red Spurfowl, Small Green Barbet, Green Pigeons, Brown Dove, Malabar Grey Hornbill, Bulbuls, Mynahs, Grey Partridge Quails, Goggle Eyed Plower, Malabar Whistling Thrush, Large Racket- Tailed Drongo, The Magpie-robin, Spotted Babbler and many more.
-The place is also famous for raptors like Eagles, Hawks, Buzzards, Harriers, Falcons and King Vulture.
+Day seven and day eight are spent sighting and spotting the national bird Peacock, Grey Jungle Fowl, Red Spurfowl, Small Green Barbet, Green Pigeons, Brown Dove, Malabar Grey Hornbill, Bulbuls, Mynahs, Grey Partridge Quails, Google Eyed Plower, Malabar Whistling Thrush, Large Racket- Tailed Drongo, The Magpie-robin, Spotted Babbler and many more.
+The place is also famous for raptors like Eagles, Hawks, Buzzards, Harriers, Falcons, and King Vulture.
 Both late

-Day nine is about shifting to the picturesque Ooty for birding, but before that I take the birders for a short-early-morning birding trip around our huts in the jungle.
-Late morning we drive to Ooty and en-route take various spots for birding.
+Day nine is about shifting to the picturesque Ooty for birding, but before that, I take the birders for a short-early-morning birding trip around our huts in the jungle.
+Late morning we drive to Ooty and en route takes various spots for birding.
 Birders spend two nights in Ooty and before that we extensively cover some 250 species of birds in the region.
 When we drive to Ooty via the Kalhatty Ghat, we can find glimpses of flying Black-and-Orange Flycatchers and White-bellied Shortwings.
-On the way up, tourists click Indian Peafowl, Red Vented Bulbuls, Rufous Treepies, Brahminy Starlings, Chestnut-headed Bee-Eaters, Grey Junglefowl and Bonnet Macaques.
+On the way up, tourists click Indian Peafowl, Red Vented Bulbuls, Rufous Treepies, Brahminy Starlings, Chestnut-headed Bee-Eaters, Grey Junglefowl, and Bonnet Macaques.
 On the next day, that is the tenth day, we continue to explore the vast Botanical Gardens on Ooty where the Black-and-Orange Flycatcher is found in plenty, along- with Crested Goshawk nibbling away its kill.
-The Oriental White Eye, the Pied Bushchat and Pond Heron are a feast for the eyes as the dance and glisten in the bright yet soothing Sun.
+The Oriental White Eye, the Pied Bushchat and Pond Heron are a feast for the eyes as they dance and glisten in the bright yet soothing Sun.
 If time permits, we take the birders for a short trip to the Ooty town for some taste of the local culture and cuisine.

 Day 13 – the day reserved exclusively to explore the birds at the very amazing Munnar – the biggest green zone of the Nilgiris.
-The rare varieties of Indian birds like the Nilgiri Pipit, Nilgiri Wood Pigeon, Scarlet Minivet, Malabar Thrush, Rock Thrush, Indian Scimitar Babbler, Brown Backed Needletail, Pacific Swallow, Loten’s Sunbird make Munnar one of the most favourite destination of birders who comes to South India.
+The rare varieties of Indian birds like the Nilgiri Pipit, Nilgiri Wood Pigeon, Scarlet Minivet, Malabar Thrush, Rock Thrush, Indian Scimitar Babbler, Brown Backed Needletail, Pacific Swallow, Loten’s Sunbird make Munnar one of the most favorite destinations of birders who come to South India.
 Munnar bird sanctuaries consist of Eravikulam National Park, Mathikettan Choila National Park, Pampadum Shola National Park, and Anamudi Shola National Park.
-These National Parks throw open some 400 plus species of birds belonging to some 69 families.
-The Eurasian Blackbird, Black lored Tit, Velvet Fronted Nuthatch, Grey Junglefowl, White Cheeked Barbet, Pacific Swallow, Bonelli & Black Eagles are just to name a few.
+These National Parks throws open some 400 plus species of birds belonging to some 69 families.
+The Eurasian Blackbird, Black lored Tit, Velvet Fronted Nuthatch, Grey Junglefowl, White Cheeked Barbet, Pacific Swallow, Bonelli & Black Eagles are just too name a few.
 After an extensive tour of two of these four national parks, as per the stakeout alerts from local guides, I take the birders back to the nesting place in the dense forest for a bonfire.
 Munnar is pleasantly cold at night.
 And who would not like a south-Indian meal by the bonfire!